PMBio/scLVM/README.md

 * Preprocessing steps are executed in R and require R>3.0:
 For an example of how raw counts can be processed appropriately, see [R/transform_counts_Tcells.R](https://github.com/PMBio/scLVM/blob/master/R/transform_counts_Tcells.R).
 A more extensively commented markdown version of the script can be found here: [transform_counts_demo.Rmd](https://github.com/PMBio/scLVM/blob/master/R/transform_counts_demo.Rmd).

+* For users who prefer to run the entire scLVM pipeline in R, we also provide an R wrapper wich is based on [rPython](http://cran.r-project.org/web/packages/rPython/index.html).
+A commented R markdown script can be found here: [scLVMr.Rmd](https://github.com/PMBio/scLVM/blob/master/R/scLVMr.Rmd).

 ##How to use scLVM?
 The current software version should be considered as beta.
 Still, the method is working and can be used to reproduce the result of the accompanying publication [1].
 More extensive documentation, tutorials and examples will be available soon.